wixplosives/engine/docs/runtime.entities.environment.contextual.md

 });
 ```

-For the `webserver` context (which will be executed in a browser worker), we would provide this implementation (for an example)
+For the `webserver` context (which will be executed in a browser webworker), we would provide this implementation (for an example)

 ```ts
 f1.setupContext(myContextual, 'contextName', () => {